-We view this as a dynamic plan, one that will continue to evolve, even after the report is finalized, as new opportunities present themselves.
-As noted above, the FEC proposes to serve as the Board Committee that will continue to source new ideas, triage and analyze them, and pursue the efforts that make financial and programmatic sense.
-In addition, the FEC proposes to serve as a key oversight committee as we embark on the path to return to full-tuition scholarships and rigorously monitor our progress.
+We view this as a dynamic plan, one that will continue to evolve as new opportunities present themselves.
+As noted above, the FEC will continue to serve as the Board Committee that will continue to source new ideas, triage and analyze them, and pursue the efforts that make financial and programmatic sense.
+The FEC will serve as a key oversight committee as we embark on the path to return to full-tuition scholarships and rigorously monitor our progress.
 Our goal will be to report on progress at least twice a year.

-APPENDIX A: LONG-TERM PROJECTIONS
+APPENDIX A: LONG-TERM PROJECTIONS CASH SURPLUS/(DEFICIT)-POST INITIATIVES (000's)

-CASH SURPLUS/(DEFICIT) - POST INITIATIVES